-Skillsoft Books offers full-text access to thousands of leading professional books from top industry authors and publishers in the business and IT fields.
-Additionally, you can find thousands of videos about business leadership, coding, desktop software (like Microsoft Office), and more.
+Skillsoft offers full-text access to thousands of leading professional books and videos from top industry authors and publishers in the business and IT fields.
+Content covers business leadership, coding, desktop software (like Microsoft Office), and more.

 This collection includes tens of thousands of e-books covering a large selection of multidisciplinary academic subjects, including the latest titles from the leading academic publishers and university presses, all with a user-friendly search experience.

 Note: Some titles have limit of 1-3 users per title; if book is in use, try again later